Logiqx/covid-stats/docs/modelling-regional-occurrences/README.md

 What is important to note is that for any deaths where COVID-19 is mentioned on the death certificates, the process of determining the week of occurrence can be done perfectly.
 The weekly data from the ONS provides the details of COVID-19 related deaths by both date of registration and date of occurrence so it is possible to process these deaths without any need for estimation.

-The estimation process is only required for deaths where COVID-19 is not mentioned on the death certificate since 1 Jan 2019.
-In this instance a relatively simple algorithm can apportion the known deaths by date of occurrences to the appropriate regions.
+The estimation process is only required for deaths where COVID-19 is not mentioned on the death certificate, since 1 Jan 2019.
+In this instance a relatively simple algorithm can apportion the national deaths by date of occurrences to the appropriate regions.
 The process of converting weekly registrations into weekly occurrences for each region is relatively straightforward.

 1) Closely align the non-COVID weekly registrations with the weekly occurrences for each region of England and Wales as follows: